6 day northern lights, Sámi culture, wildlife, dogsledding, ICEHOTEL and astro photo tour in Lapland - all inclusive.

 Departure: After dragging ourselves out of bed and having breakfast, you depart at a civilized mid-morning time to Kiruna for some shopping, visiting the church in Kiruna and then to the airport.
 You may like to spend more time in Stockholm, or stop over at one of the many wonderful European destinations on your way home.
 By now you will be wanting to sleep for a million years, but you will not be able to wipe the smile off your face!
 We recommend booking your departure flight at the earliest around lunch time.

 Lappland Media & Photo Adventures - your guide in Lapland to photograph the northern lights

 Why should you choose us for your next photo adventure?

 We might be the only company in the world with a 100% success rate on Aurora photo tours.
 The fleeting nature of the northern lights means it is naturally difficult to guarantee you will see them, but to date we have been thrilled!
-This means that all previous guests participating on multi-day tours ever since we started five years ago have seen and captured the Aurora in beautiful environments.
+This means that all previous guests participating on multi-day tours ever since we started six years ago have seen and captured the Aurora in beautiful environments.
 We are truly dedicated to ensuring our guest’s satisfaction and proud to say that we are the winner of the TripAdvisor Certificate of Excellence Award 2014-2018.
 All our photographers live and comes from Swedish Lapland which means that we have a good local knowledge about being up in the mountains, important not only for safety reasons but also important for good images and stories about living in the Arctic.
 We welcome you to our own back garden.
 We have been running photo courses in Abisko and Swedish Lapland at least 10 years longer than any other company in the area.
 Our idea is that you have come to Swedish Lapland for a once in a life time experience and we will do all we can to fulfill your dream to see and photograph the Aurora and the Arctic landscape in a nice way.